Once Upon a Time (Donna Summer album): Release and reception

 The Bay State Banner noted that Once Upon a Time "was one of the most candid portraits of fantasy and insecurity yet issued in the disco genre, and its confessions were credited to Summer's own pen."
-The Globe and Mail praised "A Man Like You", writing that Summers "doesn't groan or pant out her version of sexspeak, she actually opens up and sings...
+The Globe and Mail praised "A Man Like You", writing that Summer "doesn't groan or pant out her version of sexspeak, she actually opens up and sings...
 But for three minutes of good vocals it just isn't worth wading through the other 60 minutes of militarism."
 John Rockwell, of The New York Times, listed Once Upon a Time as the eighth best album of 1977.

 The album made the US Top 30 and was certified gold in the U.S. by the RIAA that same year, spending well over a year on the charts.
 It spawned the European hit single "I Love You", which became her fifth Top 10 in the UK in less than two years, and it also hit the US Top 40.
 "Rumour Has It" was also a UK Top 20 hit.